Log Calculator (Logarithm)

 This log calculator (logarithm calculator) allows you to calculate a logarithm of a (positive real) number with a chosen base (positive, not equal to 1).
-Regardless of whether you are looking for a natural logarithm, log base 2, or log base 10, this tool will solve your problem for you.
+Regardless of whether you are looking for a natural logarithm, log base 2, or log base 10, this tool will solve your problem.
 Read on to get a better understanding of the logarithm formula and the rules you need to follow.
 Besides, you might find some fascinating information, for instance, why logarithm is so essential in our life and where it is applied.

 What is a logarithm?